kapv89/tabel/readme.md

 It allows you to define table-gateways which can eager-load and manage relations, while giving you the ability to drop down to knex, or raw sql when you need to.

-This way, **Tabel** helps you with rapid development with relation management, etc, and steps out of your way when you need to take control of your database.
+This way, **Tabel** helps you with rapid development by providing relation management and helping you define a domain-query-language, and steps out of your way when you need to take control of your database.

-And since it works with plain javascript objects and arrays, its a breeze to make it work with other data sources like elastic-search etc. **Data is just data**.
+And since it works with plain javascript objects and arrays, its a breeze to make it work with other data sources like elastic-search, mongo-db, or even other relational databases.

 ### Getting Started

-First you need to get an instance of **Tabel** orm.
-Its best that you define one orm instance(per db), and export `orm.exports` a module
+First you need to create an instance of **Tabel** orm.
+Its best that you define one orm instance per db, and export `orm.exports` as a module.
+Example given below for a single database.

 ```js
 const Tabel = require('tabel');